 In short, if you need photographs or images for your website, purchase a license for their use or use some that are granted under Creative Commons.
 The usual requirement is that you give attribution to the original artist.
 You’ll have to find works that are licensed under Creative Commons.
 You can search for some here.
 Be sure to read the requirements if you use them.

-If you need content for your website, write it yourself or hire a copywriter that has experience in writing for the web.
-I personally recommend Freelance-Text.
-They do an excellent job and are particularly helpful in getting your message across.
+If you need content for your website, write it yourself or hire a copywriter that has experience in writing for the web in your particular industry.

 Occasionally, you may not be sure if something is legal to use or not.
 I take the position that if I didn’t actually take the picture myself or didn’t write it myself, then it’s probably copyrighted material.
 When in doubt, get a legal opinion.
 It’s far less costly than someone deciding to pursue you for copyright infringement.